cj-mills/christianjmills/_posts/2020-10-25-Barracuda-PoseNet-Tutorial-2.md

 The `PreprocessResNet` function scales the RGB channel values of every pixel in the `InputImage` by `255`.
 By default, color values in Unity are in the range of `[0,1]`.
 The function then adds the ImageNet mean specific to the RGB channels.
 The processed image is returned in the `Result` variable.

-The updated `ComputeShader` looks like this.
+The updated code looks like this.

 ![posenet_compute_shader](\images\barracuda-posenet-tutorial\posenet_compute_shader_2.png)